Watercolor and photography

 Shown for the first time in the Kiel exhibition: one of our Venetian dialogues.

-This mixed-media watercolor, measuring 56 x 76 cm, is a work you have to let sink in; you have to immerse yourself in the mystique of abstraction.
-However, this only goes so far that you can still clearly recognize the scene.
-A different canal, the same Venice, boats, and picturesque houses are captured in the photograph.
-This dialogue works perfectly, especially thanks to the color scheme, even though the locations are completely different.
+A different canal, the same Venice, boats, picturesque houses are captured in the photograph.
+This dialogue works particularly well thanks to the use of color, even though the locations are completely different.

 Mystisches Venedig, ein Mixed Media Aquarell von Stephanie Hartstang, Südereiche.Art, Venedig, Italien, Kanal